 On the other hand, I think that the “teaching” section on my pre-tenure review would look a good deal different had I begun a tenure-track position in the early 2000s instead of the mid-2010s.
 All things considered, I think that I’d be too stiff in the classroom back then, or too formulaic, or too non-creative.
 One challenge is that there has been little training and mentoring about teaching in graduate school, and oftentimes one is left to one’s own devices.
 For structural as well as personal reasons, I’d have had a rough time had I begun teaching full-time fifteen years ago.

 I also think that my student evaluations would not be as strong had I entered academia early.
 This is a sensitive issue among academics, to put it mildly.
-Student evaluations are among standard means of measuring teaching performance for reviews.
+For decades now, student evaluations have been among standard means of measuring teaching performance for reviews.
 There are other means such as peer classroom visits and evidence of student learning.
 But perhaps because student evals occur at the end of every semester for every single course, they appear to be an outsized influence, if not the determining evaluation of one’s teaching.
 Many academics have their reasons to be against end-of-semester anonymous student evals.

 From my perspective today, I think that there is an appropriate purpose to student evals.
 Institutions should not – cannot – get rid of them, as a number of academics have proposed.
 Without some sort of direct input from learners, how else could an instructor recognize and address issues in order to teach more effectively?
 Yes, I concur that student evals should be done better, and I better leave the debate on reforming them to others.
 But I also want to confirm that there is an important place for these evals as well.